radj307/PreciseEditor/README.md

 - All part transformations in absolute or local mode.
 - Automatically update all symmetry counterparts, struts and fuel lines.
 - Show the precise location of the center of mass, center of lift and center of thrust.
+- Enter the exact value for some part module's value instead of the inaccurate slider. (ex. : control surface authority limiter)

 ### Keys
 - Press P while the mouse is over a part show the Part Edition Window.